Knowledge

 Improving Transparency and Effectiveness of Public Procurement in Ukraine through Cooperation with Civil Society

 This report reviews the implementation experience and results of the project, Improving Transparency and Effectiveness of Public Procurement in Ukraine through Cooperation with Civil Society, co-funded by the European Bank for Reconstruction and Development (EBRD) and PTF.
-The Project was carried out by PTF from the Fall of 2016 through November 2019.
+The Project was carried out by PTF from the fall of 2016 through November 2019.
 It focused on building the capacity of Ukrainian Civil Society Organizations (CSOs) to serve as independent monitors of public procurement procedures and processes, with the goal of enhancing the transparency and fairness of public procurement using in Ukraine.

 How is Social Accountability received in countries of East Africa where corruption is the norm?